There are mainly three types of insulator used as overhead insulator likewise

 1. Suspension insulator string costlier than pin and post type insulator.

-2. Suspension string requires more height of supporting structure than that for pin or post insulator to maintain same ground clearance of current conductor.
+2. Suspension string requires more height of supporting structure than that for pin or post insulator to maintain same ground clearance of electric current

 3. The amplitude of free swing of conductors is larger in suspension insulator system, hence, more spacing between conductors should be provided.

 When suspension string is used to sustain extraordinary tensile load of conductor it is referred as string insulator.
 When there is a dead end or there is a sharp corner in transmission line, the line has to sustain a great tensile load of conductor or strain.
 A strain insulator must have considerable mechanical strength as well as the necessary electrical insulating properties.

 ||Number of disc insulator used in strain type tension insulator string

 ||Number of disc insulator used in suspension insulator string

 lines, the stays are to be insulated from ground at a height.
 The insulator used in the stay wire is called as the stay insulator

 and is usually of porcelain and is so designed that in case of breakage of the insulator the guy-wire will not fall to the ground.